-14.1 Homework Philosophy.
+- 14.1 Homework Philosophy.
 Each scholar's education should be a family matter.
 Consistent reinforcement in the home of lessons and principles learned at school is a vital component of each scholar's success in the classroom.
-Thus, parents are encouraged and expected to assist their children, as necessary and appropriate, to complete all homework assignments on a timely basis, and to the best of each scholar's capability.

-- 14.2 Expected Homework.
+Thus, parents are encouraged and expected to assist their children, as necessary and appropriate, to complete all homework assignments on a timely basis, and to the best of each scholar's capability. - 14.2 Expected Homework.
 The quantity and complexity of homework will vary by grade level and subject.
 Math, Riggs (spelling) and reading homework should be expected on a daily basis at every grade level.
 Homework in other subjects will be assigned in frequency and amount, as the teacher deems appropriate. - 14.3 Monday Assignments.
 American Heritage Academy does not provide formal instruction on Monday with the understanding that scholars and parents will work together to ensure that the learning process remains strong.

 Extra assignments may be assigned for Mondays.
 Scholars and parents should budget time for working on projects, reports and other big assignments on this day.
-Whenever possible, parents should schedule lessons and appointments on Monday so as not to interrupt the four formal class days. - 14.4 Communication from Teachers.
-Teachers should clearly and weekly communicate with scholars and parents regarding homework assignments and expectations; however, it is primarily the scholar's and the parent's responsibility to seek information about homework assignments if those assignments are not clear. - 14.5 Failure to Complete Homework.
-Upper Grammar scholars will not be permitted to enter class without their completed assignments.
-Scholars who have not completed their homework will be asked to call parents/guardians and complete the assignment before entering their class.
+Whenever possible, parents should schedule lessons and appointments on Monday so as not to interrupt the four formal class days.

+14.4 Communication from Teachers.
+Teachers should clearly and weekly communicate with scholars and parents regarding homework assignments and expectations; however, it is primarily the scholar's and the parent's responsibility to seek information about homework assignments if those assignments are not clear.

+14.5 Upper Grammar Failure to Complete Homework.
+Scholars who have not completed their homework will be asked to call parents/guardians.
 Scholars who miss part of class to complete their homework are responsible for the information covered during their absence.